CodingGagan/markdown_test/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 # AWS Cloud Billing Integration

-By default, Kubecost pulls on-demand asset prices from the public AWS pricing API.
-For more accurate pricing, this integration will allow Kubecost to reconcile your current measured Kubernetes spend with your actual AWS bill.
+By default, nOps pulls on-demand asset prices from the public AWS pricing API.
+For more accurate pricing, this integration will allow nOps to reconcile your current measured Kubernetes spend with your actual AWS bill.
 This integration also properly accounts for Enterprise Discount Programs, Reserved Instance usage, Savings Plans, Spot usage, and more.

 You will need permissions to create the Cost and Usage Report (CUR), and add IAM credentials for Athena and S3.
-Optional permission is the ability to add and execute CloudFormation templates.
-Kubecost does not require root access in the AWS account.
+Optional permission is the ability to add and execute CloudFormation templates. nOps does not require root access in the AWS account.

 ## Quick Start for IRSA

-This guide contains multiple possible methods for connecting Kubecost to AWS billing, based on user environment and preference.
+This guide contains multiple possible methods for connecting nOps to AWS billing, based on user environment and preference.
 Because of this, there may not be a straightforward approach for new users.
 To address this, a streamlined guide containing best practices can be found [here](aws-cloud-integration-using-irsa.md) for IRSA environments.
 This quick start guide has some assumptions to carefully consider, and may not be applicable for all users.
 See prerequisites in the linked article.

 ## Key AWS terminology

-Integrating your AWS account with Kubecost may be a complicated process if you aren’t deeply familiar with the AWS platform and how it interacts with Kubecost.
+Integrating your AWS account with nOps may be a complicated process if you aren’t deeply familiar with the AWS platform and how it interacts with nOps.
 This section provides an overview of some of the key terminology and AWS services that are involved in the process of integration.

 **Cost and Usage Report**: AWS report which tracks cloud spending and writes to an Amazon Simple Storage Service (Amazon S3) bucket for ingestion and long term historical data.
 The CUR is originally formatted as a CSV, but when integrated with Athena, is converted to Parquet format.

-**Amazon Athena:** Analytics service which queries the CUR S3 bucket for your AWS cloud spending, then outputs data to a separate S3 bucket.
-Kubecost uses Athena to query for the bill data to perform [reconciliation](/install-and-configure/install/cloud-integration/README.md#reconciliation).
-Athena is technically optional for AWS cloud integration, but as a result, Kubecost will only provide unreconciled costs (on-demand public rates).
+**Amazon Athena:** Analytics service which queries the CUR S3 bucket for your AWS cloud spending, then outputs data to a separate S3 bucket. nOps uses Athena to query for the bill data to perform [reconciliation](/install-and-configure/install/cloud-integration/README.md#reconciliation).
+Athena is technically optional for AWS cloud integration, but as a result, nOps will only provide unreconciled costs (on-demand public rates).

-**S3 bucket:** Cloud object storage tool which both CURs and Athena output cost data to.
-Kubecost needs access to these buckets in order to read that data.
+**S3 bucket:** Cloud object storage tool which both CURs and Athena output cost data to. nOps needs access to these buckets in order to read that data.

 ## Cost and Usage Report integration

-For the below guide, a GitHub repository with sample files can be found [here](https://github.com/kubecost/poc-common-configurations/tree/main/aws).
+For the below guide, a GitHub repository with sample files can be found [here](https://github.com/nOps/poc-common-configurations/tree/main/aws).

 ### Step 1: Setting up a CUR